bryan-lunt/sdzoo-pathology-contact_tracer/README.md

 ## Infected Individuals with Estimated Infectious Periods Input File

 This input allows the program to estimate the infectious periods from a single date (e.g, diagnosis date).
-The user inputs a list of cases and their diagnosis dates, and subsequently specifies the number of days before the diagnosis date during which an animal is considered infectious.
-If desired, an option is available to include a time period in days post-removal of the case where the environment remains contaminated (enter "0" in the appropriate box if there is no presumed environmental contamination).
+The user inputs a list of cases and their diagnosis dates, and subsequently specifies the number of days (beta) before the diagnosis date during which an animal is considered infectious.
+If desired, an option is available to include a time period (gamma) in days post-removal of the case where the environment remains contaminated (enter "0" in the appropriate box if there is no presumed environmental contamination).

 	case_animal_local_id (Free text), diagnosis_date (Date)

 Note:  Use of this input file generates output that has the important characteristic of continued exposure accumulation throughout the duration of two individuals’ time in contact.
 For example, suppose a user is interested in identifying all individuals exposed to an infectious animal 30 days prior to its diagnosis.
 If diagnosis occurs on the date of death and the infected animal was removed then the search would include only the 30 day incubation period prior to diagnosis.
 However, if the infected animal remains in the environment for an additional 30 days after diagnosis, the search would include a 60 day period (30 days prior to diagnosis and the 30 days of continued exposure to co-inhabitants after diagnosis).
-Thus, output generated from this input file may be most appropriate for studies of a chronic infectious disease.
 Alternatively, the selection of an input file with user-defined infectious periods (described below) will search between two specific dates of interest.

 ## Infected Individuals with Defined Infectious Periods Input File

 This input file contains a list of all cases and specific dates corresponding to the beginning and end of an infectious period.
-This format may be appropriate for diseases or individuals where infectious periods are specifically known or can be deduced from diagnostic data.
-The program has been built to permit storage of additional information, however version 0.1.2 only uses the first four columns to identify contacts.
+This format may be appropriate for diseases or individuals where infectious periods are specifically known or can be inferred from diagnostic data.
+The program has been built to permit storage of additional information, however version 0.1.3 only uses the first four columns to identify contacts.

 	case_animal_local_id (Free text), days_environmental_contamination (integer, 0, 1, 2…; See below.), begin_infectious_date (Date), <end_infectious_date> (Date; See below.), <diagnosis_date> (Date), <disease_name> (Free text), <notes> (Free text)